The Impact of Logical Errors on Quantum Algorithms: Background: Quantum Systems Formalisms

-where $H$ is the system's Hamiltonian.
-This description is based on the state-vector of pure states.
-The time evolution of such a system can equivalently be described by an unitary operator $U$ such that
+Closed quantum systems are formalized based on the state-vector of pure states.
+The time evolution of a closed system is described by an unitary operator $U$ on an initial state $\psi(t_0)$ such that

-Realistically quantum systems interact with their environment due to \emph{quantum decoherence}.
-To characterize open quantum systems a formalism, called \emph{density operator (matrix)}, is often used.
-The density operator describes the mixed (incoherent) quantum states.
+Realistically almost all quantum systems interact with their environments due to \emph{quantum decoherence}.
+To characterize open quantum systems, a formalism called \emph{density matrix (operator)}, is often used.
+The density matrix describes the mixed (incoherent) quantum states.